-It’s generally accepted that the world has Saint Valentine to thank for what has become known, by many a forgetful husband, as a “Hallmark holiday.”
+Today’s the day that some dread, others forget and still others can’t wait to celebrate.
+It’s Valentine’s Day.
+It’s generally accepted that the world has Saint Valentine to thank for what has become known as a “Hallmark holiday.”
 But the stories behind the real first Valentine are more interesting than you might guess.

 The European tradition of postmarking love letters in February allegedly traveled across the pond thanks to one Esther Howland, a native of Worcester, Mass., who graduated from Mount Holyoke Female Seminary in 1847.

 The enterprising Howland is credited with starting the Valentine’s Day card industry in the United States, growing what started out as a small, homemade card business into a thriving enterprise that earned $100,000 in revenues annually.
 Many of the cards made by Howland’s New England Valentine Co. are still available for viewing by the public.

 Valentine’s Day means big business for SMBs